Fannie, Freddie dividends help ease pressure on U.S. budget deficits

 "We are still looking at late October, or probably early November, when things come to a head," said Crandall, who tracks government finances closely.

-Fannie Fannie Mae FNMA.OB, the largest U.S. mortgage finance company, said on Thursday its second-quarter profit nearly doubled to $10.1 billion, triggering a $10.2 billion dividend payment to the U.S. Treasury.
+Fannie Fannie Mae, the largest U.S. mortgage finance company, said on Thursday its second-quarter profit nearly doubled to $10.1 billion, triggering a $10.2 billion dividend payment to the U.S. Treasury.

 U.S. FISCAL DEFICIT DOWN BY 40 PCT